aakashdeshpande/cs733/README.md

 		3.Read file
 		4.Delete file

-	The File System mechanism replicates writes over all Raft + FS blocks.
+	The File System mechanism replicates writes over all *Raft + FS* blocks.
 Thus, it provides fault tolerance and replication.
 It ensures Strong Consistency of the data through linearization of writes at the Raft level.
 	Reads are not replicated, but can be processed by any node.
 Thus it provides performance benifits as well.

 	In the assignment4 directory,
-	"go test" performs the test written in server_test.go
+	`go test` performs the test written in server_test.go

 	Tests check the following -
 	a] Basic read/write functionality